fgrehm/vagrant-lxc/README.md

 This plugin requires **a lot** of `sudo`ing since [user namespaces](https://wiki.ubuntu.com/UserNamespace) are not supported on mainstream kernels.

-If you are using Ubuntu 12.04 (or any other OS that with sudo < 1.8.4) you might be affected by a [bug in sudo](http://www.sudo.ws/repos/sudo/file/c158df7cd9d2/NEWS#l523) that will prevent your sudo password to be cached.
+If you are using Ubuntu 12.04 (or any other OS with sudo < 1.8.4) you might be affected by a [bug](http://www.sudo.ws/repos/sudo/file/c158df7cd9d2/NEWS#l523) preventing your sudo password to be cached.
 You can work around the issue by disabling tty_tickets: execute `sudo visudo` and add the following line:

 ```
      Defaults   !tty_tickets